thamcodes/Phaseon/README.md

 ### 🧠 About Phaseon

 **Phaseon** is a research and engineering project that focuses on building a
-**real-time EEG-controlled 3D-printed prosthetic arm** for basic hand interaction.
+**real-time EEG-controlled 3D-printed robotic arm** for basic hand interaction.

 The system is designed to acquire brain signals, process them in real time, and translate the extracted patterns into **grip and release commands** for a prosthetic hand.